Orofacial Myology/Tongue Thrust Therapy Melbourne

 Meet our Orofacial Myologist

-Mr Vincent Borg, our principal speech pathologist, is also a trained Orofacial Myologist with a keen interest in working with clients with an orofacial myofunctional disorder.
+Vincent Borg, our principal speech pathologist, is also a trained Orofacial Myologist with a keen interest in working with clients with an orofacial myofunctional disorder.
+Rochelle Vizelman is another speech pathologist who specialises in providing therapy for clients with orofacial myofunctional disorders of all ages.
 While no referral is necessary, we do have strong links with a number of dentists and orthodontists across Melbourne as our orofacial myology programme can be complementary and beneficial to some clients in combination with orthodontic or specialist dental treatment such as teeth straightening or oral surgery.
-Our orofacial myology or tongue thrust programme is also available by Skype.Download our Brochure – Tongue Thrust Therapy using Skype
+Both Vincent and Rochelle are also able to provide the orofacial myology or tongue thrust programme via Telehealth and are passionate about making it available for everyone.Download our Brochure – Tongue Thrust Therapy using Skype

 For further information on Orofacial Myology, please visit www.iaom.com